 Student Profile - Complete the Student Profile form.
 An example is in your course packet and at can be downloaded from Blackboard.
 This assignment must have your picture and be fully completed on ONE PAGE.
-It should be emailed to dullrich@shsu.edu

-Resume & References - Create a personal resume following THE EXAMPLE in your course packet and a Reference Page following the example in your course packet.
-The Resume & References MUST follow the example format.
-Both are to be submitted at the beginning of the class on the due date.
+Resume - Create a personal resume following ONE OF THE EXAMPLE in your course packet following the example in your course packet.
+The Resume MUST follow the example format.